As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 Over her two decades of meth use, Kim has been through drug treatment more than a dozen times.
 Relapse is part of recovery, and among meth users, 60% will start using again within a year of finishing treatment.
 Unlike opioids, there are no medication treatments for meth addiction, which makes it particularly hard to treat.

-Kim finished her last round of treatment in April at a six-month residential program for women in San Francisco, called The Epiphany Center.
-She came to Epiphany directly from jail, after serving time for her Goldilocks housewarming spree and stealing the car.
+Kim finished her last round of treatment in April at a six-month residential program for women in San Francisco called The Epiphany Center.
+She came to Epiphany directly from jail, after serving time for her housewarming spree and stealing the car.
 She says in the first 30 days, all she could do was try to clear the chaos from her mind.

 "You have to get used to sitting with yourself, which is essential for life, is to get along with your own self," she says.

-Kim is hopeful that this last time through treatment will stick.
-She's living in transitional housing now, she has a job, and she's been accepted to a program at UC Berkeley to finish her college degree.
+Kim is hopeful that this recent treatment will stick.
+She's living in transitional housing now, she has a job, and she has been accepted to a program at the University of California, Berkeley to finish her college degree.

 "I've gone through 12 different programs and it's been for my children, for my mom, for the courts.
 I've never come to be there for myself," Kim says.
 "So it's like I've come to a place where it has to be for me."